bradcar/artcar-ultrasonic-dist-rp2/README.md

 * MicroPython Fonts:  https://github.com/peterhinch/micropython-font-to-py/tree/master -- Didn't use it for this project

 ## Temp and Humidity Correction
-Temp correction for the speed of sound is helpful, & humidity correction is minor, but I had a DHT22 which does both, so why not :)
+Temp correction for the speed of sound improves accuracty.
+The humidity correction is minor, but I had a DHT22 which does both, so why not :)
 * speed of sound going from 0C to 30C goes from 331.48 m/s to 351.24 m/s (~ 6%)
 * speed of sound at 30C goes with a humidity of 0% to 90% goes from 349.38 m/s to 351.24 m/s (~ 0.53%)

 ## Ideas no longer considering
-I decided not to use A02YYUW UART sensors, but to use A02YYUW PWM.
+I decided not to use A02YYUW UART sensors, but to use A02YYUW PWM instead.
 The test code for the UART version is currently in the "sensor-tests" directory in order to help others.
 * Because the UART versions are always broadcasting ultrasonic pings, they seem to interfere with one another if in close proximity  when only a few feet apart.
-* Raspberry Pi Pico 2 only offers two UARTs and one is used for communication to a laptop (when needed).
+* Raspberry Pi Pico 2 only offers two UARTs and I use UART0 for communication to a laptop (when needed).
 In order to get 3 UART ultrasonic sensors on one Pico, one needs extra HW/SW:
   * HW for dual-UART-to-SDI: https://www.amazon.com/JESSINIE-SC16IS752-Adapter-Conversion-Communication/dp/B0BBLV98ZP/
   * SW for UART-to-SDI: https://github.com/rickkas7/SC16IS7xxRK